ROWAN UNIVERSITY POLICY

 This policy is applicable to all students of Rowan University.

-- Threat: A threat is defined as any behavior that suggests intent to harm oneself or others.
+- Threat: A threat is defined as any behavior that suggests intent to harm oneself or others, and/or behavior which results in a significant disruption of normal University functions.
 Threats may be spoken, written, e-mailed, or expressed in some other way, such as through gestures.
-Threats can be made towards oneself, directly to the intended victim, communicated through third parties, or expressed in private writings.
-Possession of any item used as a weapon such as a firearm or knife on campus would be presumed to indicate a threat, unless determined otherwise by subsequent investigation.
+Threats can be made towards oneself, directly to an intended victim, towards a University function, communicated through third parties, or expressed in private writings.
+Possession of any item used as a weapon such as a firearm or knife on campus would be is presumed to indicate a threat, unless determined otherwise by subsequent investigation.

-- Situation Threat Assessment Team (STAT) Rowan University’s Situation Threat Assessment Team (STAT) assists in individually evaluating and documenting situations where students are displaying disruptive or threatening behaviors that may impede their own or others’ ability to function successfully or safely in an educational setting.
+- Rowan University’s Situation Threat Assessment Team (STAT) assists in individually evaluating and documenting situations where students are displaying disruptive or threatening behaviors that may impede their own or others’ ability to function successfully or safely in an educational setting.
 The process is designed to identify persons whose behaviors may endanger their own or others' health and safety.

 - Respond to threats of any kind that include harassment, physical altercations, destruction of property, or any behavior that poses a risk to self or others.